 Skip to main content

-The AI Gateway uses HTTP headers to control authentication, request routing, logging, retries, and metadata tagging.
-This page covers all available request and response headers, along with custom metadata and logging configuration.
+The AI Gateway uses HTTP headers to control authentication, request routing, retries, and metadata tagging.
+This page covers custom metadata and the available request and response headers.

 Custom Metadata